mail us | mail this page

 # REFUSE korean polish portuguese russian ukrainian vietnamese

-Note: The REFUSE parameters in the file above are commented out and you may want to review these parameters depending on what languages and groups you really want since portsnap maintains additional indexes which approach a doubling in space requirements for the ports collection.
+Note: The REFUSE parameters in the file above are commented out but you may want to review these parameters depending on what languages and groups you really want since portsnap maintains additional indexes which approach a doubling in space requirements for the ports collection.

 The first time you run portsnap requires the following command: